 - Size: Butternut squash can range in size, but typically measures around 10 inches in length and 4-5 inches in diameter at the widest point.
 However, some varieties may be smaller or larger than this.

-- Flesh: The flesh of butternut squash is a bright orange color, with a smooth, creamy texture.
+- Flesh: The flesh is a bright orange color, with a smooth, creamy texture.
 It has a sweet, nutty flavor that is similar to pumpkin or sweet potato.

 - Seeds: Inside the hollow cavity of the squash, there are seeds that are surrounded by stringy, fibrous flesh.
 The seeds are flat and oval-shaped, with a cream-colored outer shell.